 You probably have a lot of questions, and that's normal.
 We now have more options than ever before on the market, which is good.
 But it also means it can be a challenge to know which juice extractor is the right one for your needs.
 To help you make the best decision, let's look at the current best steam juicers on the market.

 A steam fruit or vegetable juicer is a special set of pots stacked on top of each other, that is used to extract the juice from fruits and vegetables.
 The bottom part is filled with hot water (this is where the steam comes from), then on top of that, there are 2 pots that fit together: the middle pot sits on top of the water container, and the top pot, which has holes, keeps your fruit to be steamed and fits into the sits in the middle section.

 As the water boils in the bottom container, the fruit releases the juice, which gathers in the holding pan until you release it.

 Then, of course, there's a top to keep the heat in.

-The video below shows grape juice released from my steam juicer: so satisfying!
+The video below shows grape juice released from my steam juicer through the silicon tube: so satisfying!

-Steam juicers are very easy to use and clean, making them a convenient option for busy families.
-If you are looking for a healthy and delicious way to make juice, a steam juicer is a great choice.
+Steam juicers have a stainless steel body that is very easy to use and clean, making them a convenient option for busy families.
+If you are looking for a healthy and delicious way to make tasty juice from your favorite fruits, a steam juicer is a great choice.
 But how do you choose the right one for you?

 Is a steam juicer the same as a vegetable steamer?